HIRING STATUS: Now Hiring!

-We are NOW HIRING for Lateral Deputy Sheriff's I / II.
-You can find an application below or contact us for a paper verison.
+NOW HIRING for Lateral Deputy Sheriff I / II.
+You can find an application below or contact us for a paper version.
 You must have a California Basic POST certificate and/or have attended a California Police Academy.
 We are currently not recruiting for entry level positions.

 Please submit your applications to:

 Bridgeport, CA 93517

 A Deputy Sheriff serves in a highly responsible and visible capacity in the protection of life and property; performs law enforcement and crime prevention work by patrolling assigned areas, answering calls for service, and investigating crimes.
 The Deputy Sheriff works under general supervision within a framework of established procedures and is expected to perform a variety of law enforcement duties with only occasional instruction, assistance and supervision.
 Adequate performance at this level requires the knowledge of departmental procedures and the ability to choose among a variety of alternatives in solving emergency and routine incidents.
 The Deputy Sheriff is expected to work productively even in the absence of supervision, and also could be asked to assist in the supervision and training of new, less experienced, law enforcement employees.
 General supervision of the Deputy Sheriff is provided by a Sheriff's Sergeant or a higher level of sworn personnel depending upon assignment.
 A Deputy Sheriff shall be assigned to the Field Training Officer Program and complete a one (1) year probationary period.
 Laterals shall have an appreciated Field Training Officer Program as deemed appropriate, but will also complete a one (1) year probation period.

 Examples of Duties

 Depending upon assignment, duties may include but are not limited to the following: